jgalminas/COMP1000-CMD-Dungeon-Crawler/README.md

 <br>*Note: once the game has started you do not need to press <kbd>ENTER</kbd> to register your action.*
 ***
 ## Implementation
 The project follows an object oriented approach and most of the entities in the game are represented by classes and objects.
 I decided to use object orientation because it made the code more maintainable and easier to understand.
-Additionally, it made implementing some of the advanced features much easier, for example, the player having to press <kbd> P </kbd> to pick up coins when standing over them, if <kbd> P </kbd> and the player moves the coins remain on the floor.
+Additionally, it made implementing some of the advanced features much easier, for example, the player having to press <kbd> P </kbd> to pick up coins when standing over them.

 Additionally, I decided to include some abstraction to re-use some of the common properties and functionallity between the player and the monsters, such as, attack, health, position, etc. This may not have a big impact on the project at the moment, but it would be beneficial if the project ever gets bigger.